Epitranscriptomic sequencing: Methods for N6,2'-O-dimethyladenosine (m6Am) Profiling

-N6,2'-O-dimethyladenosine, abundant in polyA+ mRNAs, occurs at the first nucleotide after the 5’ cap, when an additional methyl group is added to a 2ʹ-O-methyladenosine residue at the ‘capped’ 5ʹ end of mRNA.
+N6,2'-O-dimethyladenosine, abundant in polyA+ mRNAs, occurs at the first nucleotide after the 5' cap, when an additional methyl group is added to a 2ʹ-O-methyladenosine residue at the ‘capped’ 5ʹ end of mRNA.

 Since m6Am can be recognized by anti-m6A antibodies at transcription start sites, the methods used for m6A profiling can be and were adapted for m6Am profiling, namely m6A-seq, and miCLIP (see m6A-seq and miCLIP descriptions above).

 Methods for 5-methylcytidine profiling

 5-methylcytidine, m5C, is abundantly found in mRNA and ncRNAs, especially tRNA and rRNAs.
 In tRNAs, this modification stabilizes the secondary structure and influences anticodon stem-loop conformation.
 In rRNAs, m5C affects translational fidelity.

 Two principles have been used to develop m5C sequencing methods.
-The first one is antibody-based approach (bisuphite sequencing and m5C-RIP), similar to m6C sequencing.
+The first one is antibody-based approach (bisulfite sequencing and m5C-RIP), similar to m6C sequencing.
 The second is detecting targets of m5C RNA methyltransferases by covalently linking the enzyme to its target, and then using IP specific to the target enzyme to enrich for RNA molecules containing the mark (Aza-IP and miCLIP).